michballard/thermostat/README.md

 $ open index.html
 ```

+Then you can do the following:
-Press the up and down buttons to adjust the temperature.
-Turn the power saving mode on and off by checking or un-checking the check-box.
-Reset the temperature and turn power saving mode on by pressing the reset rounded arrow button.
+- Press the up and down buttons to adjust the temperature
+- Turn the power saving mode on and off by checking or un-checking the check-box
+- Reset the temperature and turn power saving mode on by pressing the reset rounded arrow button